barchart/alerting-service-public/docs/content/product_overview.md

 	* Receive notifications via SMS messages
 	* Receive notifications via push to your mobile applications
 * You _start_ the alert:
-	* Barchart's Alert Service will continuously monitor your conditions
+	* Barchart's Alerting Service will continuously monitor your conditions
 	* Once your conditions are met, notifications are dispatched

 ## Sample Notifications